-For installations where separate signal commons are required for UP/DOWN and/or EAST/WEST signal pairs, the appropriate colored jumper wire(s) in the receiver (see Fig. 2), may be cut off at the end designated with an X in Fig. 1.
+For installations where separate signal commons are required for UP and/or DOWN signals, the appropriate colored jumper wire(s) in the receiver (see Fig. 2), may be cut off at the end designated with an X in Fig. 1.
 The remaining wire will become the new common for that signal pair.